videolab-nyu/videolab-nyu.github.io/_teaching/projects.md

 3. **Project schedule:** It should include a list of subtasks that you plan to accomplish.
 For each subtask, describe how you plan to approach it, who in your team is primarily responsible for it, and the deadline for completing it.
 You should allocate time for literature search, preparing the final report, and final presentation, in addition to the reading/simulation work you plan to do.
 4. **List of references:** This includes papers and documents and possibly web links that you have found that are relevant to your project topic.
 Please include complete citation of each item: author, title of the article, journal or book name, and if appropriate, the URL where you get the information.
 Please follow the IEEE paper reference styles.

-### A Note About Literature Study:
+<h2 style="color: #6D1F8A; margin-top: 40px;">A Note About Literature Study:</h2>

-A good way to search scholarly papers is via [Google Scholar](https://scholar.google.com).
+A good way to search scholarly papers is via <a href="https://scholar.google.com" style="color: #6D1F8A;">Google Scholar</a>.
 If you identified a paper on the web but cannot find the full paper, you can try to use NYU library databases to obtain PDF copies of the paper.
 NYU library has online IEEE and ACM databases that include all papers published by IEEE and ACM.

-### Midterm Project Report (3-5 pages, double column style of IEEE papers):
+<h2 style="color: #6D1F8A; margin-top: 40px;">Midterm Project Report (3-5 pages, double column style of IEEE papers):</h2>

 You can think of the midterm report as a preliminary version of your final project report.
 It consists of all sections to be included in the final report, except that you will have one section describing the remaining work to be accomplished, in lieu of the Summary Section of the final report.